ASU-Chwang/ASU-Chwang.github.io/_projects/3_project.md

 layout: page
 title: AI-Based Plant Microscopy and Plant Phenotyping
 description: Deep learning-based analysis of plant microscopic images for stomatal, root, leaf, and growth phenotyping
-img:
+img: assets/img/moonshot3-root.png
 importance: 3
 category: Research
 ---

 ## Overview

-This project focuses on automated plant image analysis using computer vision and deep learning.
+This is a topic in MOONSHOT Goal 3 (Pioneering Science through the Creative Co-evolution of Humans and AI Robots) under the cooperation of Nagoya University and Tohoku University.

-The research aims to extract quantitative phenotypic information from microscopic and scanner-based plant images, including stomatal morphology, root architecture, leaf structure, and plant growth.
+The research topic aims to extract quantitative phenotypic information from microscopic and scanner-based plant images, including stomatal morphology, root architecture, leaf structure, and plant growth.

 ## Research Topics